DB2 Questions «Prev Next»

 DB2 Join Interview Questions

-1. Give an example SQL statement of how to retrieve values from 2 related tables.
+1. Give an SQL example on how to retrieve values from 2 related tables.

 Answer: